yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 _diagram showing mapping of tablets and placement of pollers_

-Tablet splitting involves a Raft entry, which is replicated to the sink side so that the mapping of pollers to source tablets can be updated as needed when a source tablet splits.
+Tablet splitting generates a Raft log entry, which is replicated to the sink side so that the mapping of pollers to source tablets can be updated as needed when a source tablet splits.

 ### Single-shard transactions